LutherCS/ip-class-pub/projects/list_of_stuff/description.md

 ## Implementation

 - Use model-view-controller pattern.
-- Use local storage to store and retrieve data.
+- Use JSON and local storage to store and retrieve data.
 - Reload the list from local storage upon page refresh.

 ## Grading criteria